ECEN-461-Projects-Jakedez/Basys3_FPGA_MicroBlaze_Microprcessor/README.md

 ## Development Environment

 This project was developed using Vivado 2023.2 to design our hardware, and export our XSA file.
-Our XSA file was then Imported into the Vitis 2024.2 Unified IDE, where the program running on the microcontroller was written and compiled in C.
+Our XSA file was then Imported into the Vitis 2024.2 Unified IDE, where the program running on the microcontroller was written in and compiled with C.

 ## Useful Websites